 His exact origin is not well known though word has it that the first Mastador cross-breed was discovered in the United States.
 What we know for sure is that his parents are of English (Bullmastiff) and Canadian (Labrador retriever) descent.
 Mastador puppies were crossbred for the main reason of producing loyal family dogs.

 Being a descendant of the Bullmastiff, a Mastador puppy will turn out to be loyal, brave, hardworking, and very protective.
 On the other hand, he will also be fun loving, outgoing, and full of mischief like his parent the Labrador.

 2) Mastador puppies eventually grow into large family dogs.

 Mastador coat is generally short and smooth.
 He will also spot a mini Mohawk on his spine as the hairs on his back tend to grow backward.
-Color of his coat will depend on the parent but generally, it should be red, fawn, red/brindle, fawn/brindle, or red-fawn-brindle.
+The color of his coat will depend on the parent, but generally, it should be red, fawn, red/brindle, fawn/brindle, or red-fawn-brindle.
 He will also spot white patches on his paws and underbelly.

 One thing the He is adored for is his droopy face with floppy jowls.
-He also spots dark doleful eyes that will just win you over.
+He also spots dark, doleful eyes that will win you over.
 He always wears a calm look, but when you bring out the Frisbee, his goofy Labrador grin is instantly activated.

 3) Height and Weight